BioEvo/STAR-Fusion-WIKI/Home.md

 >Note, unless you have relatively long single-end reads (ex. at least 100 base length), you will be underpowered for detecting fusion transcripts.

+<a name='KickstartMode'></a>
-## Alternatively, running STAR yourself, and then running STAR-Fusion using the existing outputs:
+## Alternatively, Kickstart mode: running STAR yourself, and then running STAR-Fusion using the existing outputs

 It's not always the case that you want to have STAR-Fusion run STAR directly, as you may have already run STAR earlier on, or prefer to run STAR separately to use the outputs in other processes such as for expression estimates or variant detection.